ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. If you don't have an SSH key on your local machine, refer to [these instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.
 By default, the private key is found at `$HOME/.ssh/id_rsa`.
 1. Add the SSH key in the **VPC console** under **Compute / SSH keys**.

-## Create the Provider resources and application
+## Create the provider resources and application
 {: #vpc-pps-basics-provider-deploy}
 {: step}

-In this tutorial, you will first act as a Provider and implement an application.
-In a second phase, you will be in the role of the Consumer and call the application.
+In this tutorial, you will first act as a provider and implement an application.
+In a second phase, you will be in the role of the consumer and call the application.
 For simplicity, the application is a simple `nginx` web server.

-* In the Provider account
+* In the provider account
 * Go to Schematics
 * Point to the `provider` directory in the example repo
 * Set variables, prefix for resources, SSH key, API key (optional?)
 * Deploy
 the application you are going to share with

-## Review the Provider resources and application
+## Review the provider resources and application
 {: #vpc-pps-basics-provider-review}
 {: step}